On the Chow theory of projectivizations: Main results

 \end{lemma}

-\begin{proof} The following arguments follow closely the strategy of Fu--Wang \cite{FW08} for flops, which is itself a generalization of \cite{LLW}'s treatment for standard flops and flips (see also \S \ref{sec:flips}).
-For any class $[W] \in CH_k(\PP(\sK))$, by Chow's moving lemma we may assume $W$ intersects transversely with $\sum_{i \ge 1} \PP(\sK)_i$.
+\begin{proof} The following arguments follow the strategy of Fu--Wang \cite{FW08} for stratified Mukai flops, which is itself a generalization of \cite{LLW}'s treatment for standard flops and flips (see also \S \ref{sec:flips}).
+For any class $[W] \in \CH_k(\PP(\sK))$, by Chow's moving lemma, we may assume $W$ intersects transversely with $\sum_{i \ge 1} \PP(\sK)_i$.